Oyster bar: History

 Oyster consumption in Europe was confined to the wealthy until the mid-17th century but, by the 18th century, the poor were also consuming them.
 Sources vary as to when the first oyster bar was created.
 One source claims that Sinclair's, a pub in Manchester, England, is the United Kingdom's oldest oyster bar.
 It opened in 1738.
 London's oldest restaurant, Rules, also began business as an oyster bar.
 It opened in 1798.

-In North America, Native Americans on both coasts ate oysters in large quantities, as did colonists from Europe.
-Unlike in Europe, oyster consumption in North America after colonization by Europeans was never confined to class, and oysters were commonly served in taverns.
+In North America, Native Americans on both coasts ate oysters in large quantities, as did colonists from Europe, reflecting the abundance of oyster beds off both coasts of the continent.
+This abundance meant that unlike in Europe, oyster consumption in North America after colonization by Europeans was never confined to the upper classes, and oysters were commonly served in taverns.
 During the early 19th century, express wagons filled with oysters crossed the Allegheny Mountains to reach the American Midwest.
 The oldest oyster bar in the United States is Union Oyster House in Boston, which opened in 1826.
 It features oyster shucking in front of the customer, and patrons may make their own oyster sauces from condiments on the tables.
 It has served as a model for many oyster bars in the United States.

 During the same period, oysters were an integral part of some African-American communities.
 One example is Sandy Ground, which was located in modern-day Rossville, Staten Island.
 African-Americans were drawn to the oyster industry because it promised autonomy, as they were involved throughout the process of harvesting and selling.
 In addition, oyster farmers were relatively less impoverished than slaves and did not work under white owners.
 A recipe for an oyster pie in Abby Fisher's 1881 cookbook, What Mrs. Fisher Knows About Old Southern Cooking, suggests the influence of oysters on African-American foodways and culture.